StarRocks/starrocks/docs/sql-reference/sql-statements/account-management/CREATE USER.md

 }
 ```

 1. The command "CREATE USER" is used to create a StarRocks user.
-In StarRocks, a “user_identity” uniquely identifies a user.
+In StarRocks, a "user_identity" uniquely identifies a user.
-2. "user_identity” consists of two parts, “user_name” and “host”.
-Here, “user_name” is the username and "host" identifies the host address where the client connects.
+2. "user_identity" consists of two parts, "user_name" and "host".
+Here, "user_name" is the username and "host" identifies the host address where the client connects.
 The "host" part can use % for fuzzy matching.
 If no host is specified, the default is '%', meaning that the user can connect to StarRocks from any host.
 3. "auth_option" specifies user authentication method.
 It currently supports "mysql_native_password" and "authentication_ldap_simple".

 If a role is specified, it will automatically grant all permissions the role owns to this newly created user with the precondition that the role already exists.
 If a role is not specified, the user defaults to having no permission.